 Two aspects of MOOCs are sometimes criticized:

-The dropout rates for MOOCs (compared to classroom-based learning) are relatively high.
+The dropout rates for MOOCs compared to classroom-based learning are high.
 Often, less than 10% of registered participants complete a MOOC.

---> However, as opposed to traditional classroom-based courses, a MOOC is often just tested out.
-Many interested learners register without even planning to complete it.
+--> However, a MOOC is often just tested out.
+Many learners register without planning to complete it.
 That’s why the cancellation rates can sometimes look excessively high.
-(Also, make sure to check out our MOOC Tips for Beginners for a successful learning experience.)

-When completing an entire course online, you obviously have the advantage of full flexibility (time, place, speed of learning).
-However, MOOC participants usually learn by themselves; therefore, the lack of physical meetings with other learners is another point of criticism.
+When completing a course online, you are fully flexible (time, place, speed of learning).
+However, MOOC participants usually learn by themselves; therefore, the lack of meeting other learners is another point of criticism.

---> However, this is always an individual decision.
+--> This is actually an individual decision.
 Do I want to be flexible and learn online or sit in a class room with a fixed schedule, but with more social interaction?

---> Also, interactivity is still possible for digital learners by using the MOOC discussion forums.
-You can also combine online learning with an offline discussion (known as “blended learning”).
+--> Also, interactivity is still possible for digital learners by using discussion forums.
+You can also combine online learning with an offline discussion (blended learning).
 Or try to establish your own local MOOC learning group via Facebook/Meetups!